shreyagupta30/url-shorty/README.md

 ```
 This will create the changes in the databases.

-To fetch the changes URL, run the query
+To fetch the changed URL, run the query
 ```
 query {
   urls {